 A: You can collaborate with people from other regions but the lead organizer must live in and your project must take place within the funding region.

-Q: I am a foreign national who lives in the New Orleans area but I am not a US citizen.
+Q: I am a foreign national who lives in the New Orleans area but I am not a United States citizen.
 Can I apply for a grant?

 A: Yes, you can apply, so long as you consider home to be within our funding region.

-The work we are looking to fund should come from mature, independent, and experienced artists.
+The work we are looking to fund should come from independent and experienced artists.
 Students, therefore, cannot apply as the main recipient of Platforms Fund grants because their work can be heavily influenced by the institution of which they are a part.

 Q: Does this mean if I went to art school I can’t apply for a grant?

 A: No, all this means is that you cannot currently be in school.
 We welcome the work of art school alumni; we just ask that they have graduated and are pursuing independent avenues of creativity.